Social Media for today's Screenwriter

 Movie theaters are dying.
 It’s sad.
 So, where are a majority of companies and distributors making back their money?
 Social Media.
 When was the last time you heard someone say they were unveiling over a dozen original shows?

 How about Snapchat.

 In 2018, Snapchat launched 12 original shows.
 We are not talking about children producing content.
 We are talking about producers and creators behind projects like FRIDAY NIGHT LIGHTS and KEEPING UP WITH THE KARDASHIANS.
 They were short, original, and could be streamed straight from your phone.
-Read the full article here:
+The complete article can be found on Tech Crunch's website: full article here:

 Generation Z Screenwriters